-Prairie River Minerals is proposing to construct and operate a demonstration-scale scram mining and processing facility near Coleraine, Minnesota.
-The proposed demonstration project will process material from existing natural ore waste rock stockpiles utilizing ultra-high dense medium separation (UHDMS) technology to produce high grade iron lump ore and sinter feed product for evaluation at steel making facilities.
+Prairie River Minerals is constructing and operating a demonstration-scale scram mining and processing facility near Coleraine, Minnesota.
+The demonstration project will process material from existing natural ore waste rock stockpiles utilizing ultra-high dense medium separation (UHDMS) technology to produce high grade iron lump ore and sinter feed product for evaluation at steel making facilities.
 The demonstration project involves the processing of a limited amount of material (up to 500,000 metric tons) over a period of approximately three to nine months.

 A water permit is a legal document that describes how a facility must operate in order to meet federal and state water quality requirements.
 The manner in which wastewater generated by the facility is managed and disposed of determines what type of permit is needed and what specific regulations apply.
 When reviewing the application materials, the MPCA reviews how the facility generates and disposes of wastewater and develops permit conditions and monitoring and reporting requirements.
 The MPCA drafts a water permit detailing these requirements and a statement of basis which contains the justification for the permit requirements.